-Welcome to the Department of French and Italian at the University of California at Santa Barbara, where faculty and students specialize in the oral, written and visual cultures of France, Italy, and the Francophone world.
+Welcome to the Department of French and Italian at the University of California at Santa Barbara, where faculty and students specialize in the oral, written and visual cultures of France, Italy, Francophone, and Italophone worlds.

 In 2018, Zippia (a career and recruiting website) named UCSB #5 in their top ten list of colleges in California for Romance languages and linguistics, based on mean career earnings for graduates, percentage of graduating class that were Romance language and linguistics majors, and university admissions and cost.
 More information can be found here.

-Our faculty, comprised of 10 professors, one senior lecturer in French and 5 lecturers in Italian, is deeply committed to both research and teaching.
-Recognized nationally and internationally, faculty in our Department focus on three chief areas of study: French and Francophone literature and culture, ranging from medieval fiction, poetry and drama to contemporary literature, literary theory and intellectual history; French language and linguistics, including language pedagogy and second-language acquisition; and Italian language, literature and culture from Dante to the contemporary media.
+Our faculty, comprised of 7 professors, one senior lecturer and 3 lecturers in French, and 2 professors and 6 lecturers in Italian, is deeply committed to both research and teaching.
+Recognized nationally and internationally, faculty in our Department focus on three chief areas of study: French and Francophone literature and culture, ranging from medieval fiction, poetry and drama to contemporary literature, literary theory and intellectual history; French language and linguistics, including language pedagogy and second-language acquisition.
+In addition, we offer French courses designed to address professional interests, including business, biology and bioethics, law, international relations and globalization.
+Besides the traditional Italian Studies major, with courses in Italian language, literature, and culture, our program is about to offer the first Transnational Italian Studies emphasis, taught entirely in English.
+The Italian minor is taught entirely in Italian and focuses also on translation.

 We provide our students with extensive training in French and Italian language and culture, literary history, theory and criticism.
 As a part of the College of Letters and Science, our faculty is dedicated to interdisciplinary work and has close affiliations with other departments and programs, such as Comparative Literature, Film Studies, Theater and Dance, Medieval Studies, Renaissance Studies, Religious Studies, Sociology, Global Studies and Feminist Studies.